Radiation Detection and Survey Devices

 • The x-axis on the bottom of the table above is exposure rate (R/h)

-• The x-axis on the top corresponds to Response Zones (Cold, Hot, Dangerous-radiation) where each dosimeter might be most useful.
+• The x-axis on the top corresponds to Response Zones (Cold, Hot, Dangerous-Radiation) and denotes where each dosimeter type might be most useful.
 Definition of response zones is shown on the graphic, but various groups have defined the zones differently.

-• The y-axis on the left of the graphic lists types of dosimeters that are appropriate for that work area
+• The y-axis on the left of the graphic lists types of dosimeters that are appropriate for the assigned rose rate work area

 • In the source document for this table, the many categories of dosimeters are mentioned with many individual products listed for each type.